pviswana/W251/homeworks/hw08/readme.md

 * Image can be rotated by a certain angle

 ### Scale
-* Image can be reduced or increased in size by a certain factor of the original size
+* Image can be reduced or increased in size by a certain factor of the original size.
+Label can be preserved if the size doesn't impact the basic attributes of the original image

 ### Crop
 * A certain section of the image can be used fo fill the entire image and get the effect of cropping such as a face.
+Depending on the extent of cropping the label may or may not be preserved

 ### Translation
-* Translation is used to translate the original image to a different
+* Translation is used to translate the original image without changing the overall size and maintaining the basic attributes of the image.

 ### Noise
 * If the image has a lot of information that is not relevant to the definition of the object, we define it as noise and the image is not clear as the original